 Our favourite rooms

-The third-floor Newfoundland Suites make for a romantic nest.
+The third-floor Newfoundland Rooms make for a romantic nest.
 Cuddle in the glow of the wood-stove fireplace or soak in a massive tub, all set against the dynamic background of the ocean crashing into the rocky coastline just beyond your wall of floor-to-ceiling windows.
 As with all of the rooms, each detail – the bright bed quilts, sleek Scandinavian-influenced furniture, throw rugs and wallpaper – is the work of local artists.

 No pool, but you can soak up the views as you steep in one of the three wood-fired hot tubs perched on the rooftop.

-An artist’s sketchbook for doodling blue-hued icebergs and native wooden rowboats.
+An artist’s sketchbook for doodling blue-hued icebergs and traditional wooden rowboats.
 You can leave the binoculars at home, though; scan the horizon for signs of marine life with the pair provided in every room.

 Two of the suites and all of the public areas are disabled-accessible.
 And, as a warm-up to breakfast, you’ll find a daybreak tray stocked with coffee, tea and pastries outside your door every morning.